AurelioDeRosa/wisdom/README.md

 Tags: development
 Reference:

+> "A designer knows he has achieved perfection not when there is nothing left to add, but when there is nothing left to take away."
+— Antoine de Saint-Exupery

+Tags: design
+Reference:

 ## Contribute ##

 Everyone is invited to contribute to [Wisdom](https://github.com/AurelioDeRosa/wisdom) and any contribution to improve this project is highly appreciated.
 To add a quote, fact, or statistic, create a pull request adhering to [the format specified](#format).